PE and Sport at St. Helen’s

 At St. Helen’s we value the importance and benefits of regular physical activity and children’s participation in a diverse range of sports and activities, and understand how these activities can enrich a child’s physical, emotional and social wellbeing.

-We promote this philosophy within our curriculum by demonstrating approaches to teaching and learning that offer children opportunities to partake in outdoor learning and Forest School activities.
-These enable the children to learn in a different context, to enjoy physical activities outside, to explore risk in a safe and supportive environment, and develop the skills of teamwork, resilience and perseverance which are necessary to achieve personal success.
+We promote this philosophy within our curriculum by demonstrating approaches to teaching and learning that offer children opportunities to take part in outdoor learning activities.
+These enable the children to learn in a different context, to enjoy physical activities outside, to explore ‘risk’ in a safe and supportive environment, and develop the skills of teamwork, resilience and perseverance which are necessary to achieve personal success.

-We recognise that these qualities are essential in order to live a happy and fulfilling life, and can be further developed through our comprehensive P.E. provision.
+We recognise that these qualities are essential in order to live a happy and fulfilling life, and can be further developed through our comprehensive PE provision.
 During their time at St. Helen’s children in the Foundation Stage and Key Stage 1 work with the ‘Leap into Life’ programme to develop muscle control, motor skills and accuracy.
-Once these skills have been mastered the children, during their time in Key Stage 2, progress to a wide range of sporting activities including athletics, dance, football, tennis, multiskills, hockey, gymnastics, dodgeball, quick cricket, rounders, cross-country.
+Once these skills have been mastered the children, during their time in Key Stage 2, progress to a wide range of sporting activities including athletics, tennis, multiskills, hockey, gymnastics, rounders and cross-country.
 We place great importance on inclusion for all children, regardless of gender, background, SEN or physical disability.

-With our beautiful location in a rural, coastal location we feel that is imperative that children leave St. Helen’s having gained the life-skill of being able to swim, and ensure that children in Key Stage 2 have regular blocks of swimming lessons at Torridge Pool.
+With our beautiful location in a rural, coastal location we feel that is imperative that children leave St. Helen’s having gained the life-skill of being able to swim.
+We focus on ensuring that every child learns to swim while in Year 4 through swimming lessons at Torridge Pool.

 We enjoy promoting ‘Healthy Living’ through a focus on healthy eating, healthy minds, nutrition, the importance of exercise and fitness.